tlehman/octopress/source/_posts/2014-07-22-visualizing-the-belongs-to-relation-in-rails-app-models.markdown

 title: "Visualizing the 'belongs to' relation in rails app models"
 date: 2014-07-22 16:14
 comments: true
-categories: [graphviz, rails, ruby, cli, data-visualization]
+categories: [graphviz, rails, ruby, command-line, data-visualization]
 ---

 When working on rails apps, I usually have to make a mental map of the models and how they interrelate.